4C’s of Food Hygiene for Care Workers

 4. Cross-contamination

-Avoiding cross-contamination is crucial for preventing bacteria from moving from one food item to another.
+Avoiding cross-contamination is important for preventing bacteria from moving from one food item to another.

 This ‘Cross-contamination’ principle involves: